• Skip to primary navigation

 Before stone wall transformation

-We found a clearance sink cabinet at the nearby home improvement store that had cabinet doors and built a cabinet and built shelving around the cabinet.
-This cabinet would give me enough space to store my albums, and it had a hole in the back so I could get to the sump pump piping if needed.
+We found a clearance sink cabinet at the nearby home improvement store that had cabinet doors, built a cabinet, and built shelving (affiliate link) around it.
+This cabinet would give me enough space to store my photo albums, and it had a hole in the back so I could access the sump pump piping if needed.

 clearance sink cabinet

 I cut one insulated curtain and made two curtains.
-To add to the shelves, I used a pressure rod on each shelf to cover these shelves.
+To add to the shelves (affiliate link), I used a pressure rod on each shelf to cover these shelves (affiliate link).
 What do you think?
 I am so glad we covered it because you could easily see what was inside of it when you sat on the sofa.
 Yuck.

 storage cabinet with curtains

 Then, we started with the faux wall.
-We bought at Lowe's StoneCraft 9 Sq.
+We bought StoneCraft 9 Sq.
 Ft.
 Tennessee Ledgestone Flats.
 We got it delivered.
 They were pretty heavy.
-I think we bought about six boxes.
+I think we bought about six boxes (affiliate link).
 We loved the stone because we did not have to mortar the joints.

 How to Create a Faux Stone Wall